-Mark E. Russell leads Technology & Global Engineering for Raytheon Technologies.
-He guides the company’s overall technological vision and strategy, including its engineering operations and its investments in research and development, and companywide product safety and product cybersecurity programs.
+Mark E. Russell leads Technology & Global Engineering for RTX.
+He guides the company’s overall technological vision and strategy, including its engineering operations, investments in research and development, and companywide product safety and product cybersecurity programs.

 Russell, who has a background in electrical and computer engineering, has extensive technological leadership experience in aerospace and defense.
 Most recently, he led the Engineering, Technology & Mission Assurance organization, which included Operations and Supplier Quality, for Raytheon Company prior to its merger with United Technologies Corporation in 2020.
 Before that, he was vice president of engineering at Raytheon Integrated Defense Systems, and he has worked in design engineering, operations, field testing and project and program management for multiple state-of-the-art radar, communications and missile systems.

 Russell has published 16 peer-reviewed papers and holds 36 patents in the areas of microwave and millimeter wave components, high-range resolution radar applications and missile seekers.